Mroy13/Authentication-system/README.md

+---

 # Authentication System

 ## Overview

 This project is a robust authentication system built with **Node.js**, **Sequelize**, **PostgreSQL**, and **JWT Tokens**.
-It offers a secure and scalable way to manage user authentication and authorization.
-Key features include user registration, login, secure signout, and **role-based access control**.
-The system is designed to integrate seamlessly into web applications requiring robust authentication and fine-grained authorization mechanisms.
+It provides secure and scalable management of user authentication and authorization.
+Key features include user registration, login, secure sign-out, and **role-based access control**.
+The system is designed for easy integration into web applications that require strong authentication and fine-grained authorization mechanisms.

 ### Key Highlights

-1. **Authentication**: Securely handle user login and registration using hashed passwords.
+1. **Authentication**: Handles secure user login and registration with hashed passwords.
-2. **Authorization**: Implement role-based access control to restrict access to specific resources.
+2. **Authorization**: Implements role-based access control to restrict access to specific resources.
-3. **Extendability**: Modular design for easy extension and integration with other systems.
+3. **Extendability**: Modular architecture for easy extension and integration with other systems.
-4. **Scalability**: Built to handle complex user management scenarios such as assigning and managing roles.
+4. **Scalability**: Supports complex user management, including assigning and managing roles.

 ---

 ## Features

-- **Sign-up**: Create new user accounts and store user credentials securely using bcrypt hashing.
+- **Sign-up**: Registers new user accounts and stores credentials securely using bcrypt hashing.
-- **Sign-in**: Authenticate users and issue JWT tokens for session management.
+- **Sign-in**: Authenticates users and generates JWT tokens for session management.
-- **Sign-out**: Securely log out users and invalidate tokens.
+- **Sign-out**: Logs out users and invalidates JWT tokens.
-- **Role-Based Access**: Protect endpoints using middleware to enforce role-based restrictions.
+- **Role-Based Access**: Protects endpoints using middleware to enforce role-based restrictions.
-- **Assign Roles**: Admin-level functionality to assign roles to users, enabling fine-grained access control.
+- **Assign Roles**: Admin functionality to assign roles to users, enabling fine-grained access control.
 - **Authorization Endpoints**: Dedicated endpoints to test role-based access for resources.

 ---